brandon-rhodes/pyephem/ephem/doc/tutorial.rst

 For objects for which you cannot find an entry in ephem database format, you can always create the appropriate kind of object and then fill in its orbital parameters yourself;
-see the `Quick Reference`_ for their names and meanings.
+see the :doc:`quick` for their names and meanings.
 By calling the ``writedb()`` function of a PyEphem object, you can even get it to generate its own database entry for archiving or distribution.

-.. _Quick Reference: quick

 There is one other database format with which PyEphem is familiar: the NORAD Two-Line Element format (TLE) used for earth satellites.